travis-ci/docs-travis-ci-com/blog/_posts/2012-09-24-post-mortem-pull-requests-unavailability.md

 very sorry that it did, and that we didn't notice the dangers in this part of Travis sooner.

+You don't simply rely on an external API to always work and respond in the way you expect, and in a timely manner too.
+APIs tend to break every now and then, they become unavailable temporarily, and they can change in unexpected ways.
+We're at fault for not considering the implications of this sooner.

 We want to make sure this doesn't happen again, or at least make sure that increased API delays don't affect the overall system.